jleader/jlhomebin/README.md

     clutter (e.g. `.git`, `.svn`, `blib`, etc.).
 * `findowner` - reads `svn log -v` output from stdin, and counts how many times different authors have updated each package that matches a regex.
+* `grabssh` - helper to capture ssh agent-forwarding environment to pass into re-attached screen sessions.
+Inspired by
+    [Sam Rowe's blog post][samrowe].
 * `sshh` - sets `screen`'s title to the host being ssh'd to, and then sets it back to the default ("zsh") afterwards.
 * `spark` - takes a comma or space separated list of data from the